 Do not use if you are allergic to any of the ingredients

-Despite being a hippy mama, I don’t generally advocate for homeopathy due to the lack of evidence that it actually works.
+Despite being an out-and-proud hippy mama, I don’t generally advocate for homeopathy due to the lack of evidence that it actually works.

 There are two exceptions, however: Nelsons Teetha granules, which genuinely seem to give Ursula relief from teething pain, and arnica.